 To continue creating a multisensory learning unit, select a Kinesthetic learning activity to use in teaching your child, and add it to your prior auditory and visual learning activities.

-If you need to find out more about teaching kinesthetic learners, check out the kinesthetic learners page describing this dynamic learning style.
 Otherwise, continue forward to learn more about multisensory teaching..
 When you’ve chosen the tactile learning activity, you will have completed your multisensory lesson plan.